Adroiti/docs-for-code-review-tools/RuboCop/Rails-RequestReferer.md

-Pattern: Rails/RequestReferer
+Pattern: Inconsistent use of `request.referer`/`request.referrer`

 Issue: -

 ## Description

 This cop checks for consistent uses of `request.referer` or `request.referrer`, depending on the cop's configuration.

 ### Example